devartgr/joomla-devart-polls/README.md

 - Cookie only
 - Cookie + IP hash
 - Cookie + IP hash + User-Agent hash
+- Verified email code

 When duplicate protection is enabled, the database enforces `UNIQUE (poll_id, visitor_hash)`.

+Verified email mode sends a short-lived 6-digit code through Joomla's configured mailer.
+Email identities and OTP codes are hashed at rest; plaintext voter email addresses are not stored.
+IP is used only to rate-limit OTP requests and is not used as voter identity or as a duplicate-vote decision.

+### Verified Email Voting

+Verified email voting is optional and does not require a Joomla user account.

+1. The visitor enters an email address.
+2. DevArt Polls sends a 6-digit verification code using Joomla's mailer.
+3. The visitor enters the code and submits the vote.
+4. The same verified email cannot vote again on that poll or survey.

+The code expires after 10 minutes, can be used only once, and allows a maximum of five verification attempts.
+Resend cooldowns and per-email and per-IP request limits help prevent automated abuse and excessive email delivery.

+Verified email voting enforces **one verified email address = one vote per poll or survey**.
+It does not guarantee one physical person per vote because visitors may have access to multiple or disposable email addresses.

 ---